MCP Server User Guide

 Quick Start

-1. Open Echo at https://echo.haiven.local
+1. Open Echo at https://echo.haiven.site

 2. Select an agent with MCP tools enabled